annaliseai/frontend-test-engineer-tech-task/README.md

 ## Overview

 Implement the requirements described below and push your solution to GitHub for discussion in the scheduled technical interview.
-You are welcome to use a private repository as long as it is visible to `@lucitemple` `@nich1jb` `@RicoJap` and `@noejon`.
+You are welcome to use a private repository as long as it is visible to `@mkerollos` `@danrauv` `@cgcurta` `@LWilliams-Annaise` and `@noejon`.

 You will be given the email address of a member of the team, and should email this person with a link to your solution at least 24 hours before the scheduled technical interview.
 You're also encouraged to email them with questions at any time while working on this task.